ROCm/ROCmValidationSuite/README.md

     sudo zypper install rocblas rocm-smi-lib

 _**Note:**_
-If  rocm-smi-lib is already installed but "/opt/rocm/rocm_smi/ path doesn't exist.
+If rocm-smi-lib is already installed but /opt/rocm/lib/librocm_smi64.so doesn't exist.
 Do below:

 Ubuntu :